 Budgeting should be fun if you get to keep one of your luxuries.
 Katie’s is her Starbucks lattes.

 If time is short, plan a tour or two.
 There’s no shame in planned expeditions.
 You’d be amazed what can be covered and can even get a private tour.

 Using apps like TripIt will make your itinerary and reservations a lot easier to keep track of.

 Search admission passes like the GoCityCard from Smart Destinations.
 One fixed price, unlimited access to the city of your choice.

 Make photocopies of crucial documentation (i.e. Passport, plane tickets, proof of airline ticket purchase) and leave one with those you trust as well as place the other(s) somewhere different.

 Enroll in STEP (Smart Traveler Enrollment Program) to have your travel details on file as well as given travel alerts regarding safety/security.

 Electronic essentials include phone and laptop.
 Tablet as another option if you want to go lighter (you could sync your phone on it).

-If you don’t already have one or access to one, sign up for a pre-approved credit card.
+If you don’t already have one or access to one, sign up for a credit card.
+Even if you are just starting out on making good credit, you have to start somewhere.
 You have a backup on funds and travel-related purchases always have perks.